impacts of coronavirus

 - Late fee relief during your forbearance plan period

 - Repayment options following your forbearance.
-You are not required to repay missed payments all at once, but you have that option.
-You can also set up a repayment plan to catch up gradually or a loan modification to help keep payments affordable.
+You are not required to repay the past-due amounts all at once, but you have that option.
+You can also set up a repayment plan to catch up gradually, a payment deferral to move (or defer) the past-due amount to the end of your loan term, or a loan modification to potentially reduce your monthly payment.

 Additionally, foreclosure and eviction relief may be available through the federal CARES Act signed into law on Friday, March 27, 2020.